Section 19 Notices

 Importantly, you are entitled to be represented by a lawyer at a section 19 Examination which means that, if you are required to attend to be questioned by an ASIC investigator, you can have a lawyer present.
 You are also entitled to obtain legal advice and/or representation when providing information, books or records, in compliance with a section 19 Notice.

 You are required to answer questions, or hand over books and records or other information, even if doing so would risk making you subject to a penalty.
-You are not required to incriminate yourself however if, before answering a question, or providing a book/record, you claim in front of an investigator that the response risks making you subject to a penalty.
+However if, before answering a question, or providing a book/record, you alert the investigator to the fact that the response may incriminate you will not be required to answer the question.

 For more information on the way ASIC conducts section 19 examinations, and how to prepare for one, please refer to our Section 19 Examinations page.